 The U.S. Bureau of Labor Statistics reports that the need for welders is expected to grow by 8 percent by 2030.
 Welding growing as fast as all other professions in America with an average of 50,000 new jobs opening each year.
 The growing demand for welders has caused many job seekers to consider a career in welding for a few reasons.
 The welding industry offers higher than average starting pay, good benefits, and a bright future.

 However, today’s welders need professional training in relevant practices and new welding technologies.
 Although the demand for welders is high, employers are still looking for welders with training from a respected school.
 They want to recruit students who have relevant welder training and experience using appropriate safety practices.

 Employers struggle to find properly trained professionals who understand how to work in today’s modern welding field.
-The National Association of Manufacturers (NAM) reports that 60 percent of manufacturers typically turn away half of all applicants.
-This is due to a lack of proper skill and training in the welding industry.
+The National Association of Manufacturers (NAM) reports that 4 million new manufacturing jobs will be needed by 2030.
+This is due to a lack of proper skill and training in the welding industry and needing to decrease the average age of the industry.
 Luckily, this gives students at Advanced Career Institute an advantage.
-Additionally, the NAM reports nearly 81 percent of U.S. manufacturers say they cannot find enough skilled welders to meet demand.
+Additionally, The American Welding Society has predicted a deficit of 400,000 welders by 2024.
 That shortage is also true for shale gas manufacturers who are struggling to find professional welders with experience in pipefitting.

 The current shortage of quality welders means there are many job openings across the country.
-The starting pay for a professionally trained welder is higher than the national average.
+The starting pay for a professionally trained welder is around $45,000+ per year and experienced welders are earning upwards of $70,000+ per year.
 Interested in taking advantage of this opportunity?
 Learn more about our quality welder training program at Advanced Career Institute.

 Get Quality Welder Training at ACI